 - Increased employee rights with regard to rest and meal breaks, minimum redundancy payouts, parental leave and including a requirement to adequately compensate employees working more than 40 hours per week for the extra hours worked.

 - Contractor rights including job security and other employment rights, which signals a shift from their present distinct position to something more in line with employee rights.

 - Strong unions with extended powers in collective bargaining, collective agreements, access to workplaces and payment to union delegates for the time they spend discharging their union role.

 At this stage, all changes are proposed, and it may be that not all will happen in this exact form.
-But if you’d like guidance about how your business may be affected, or how you could prepare, chat with our Litigation & Dispute Resolution team: Sydney Austin and Holly Weston.
+But if you'd like guidance about how your business may be affected, or how you could prepare, chat with our Litigation & Dispute Resolution expert, Sydney Austin.